OpenTable

-OpenTable is an online restaurant-reservation service company founded by Sid Gorham, Eric Moe and Chuck Templeton on 2 July 1998 and is based in San Francisco, California.
+OpenTable is an online restaurant-reservation service company founded by Sid Gorham, Eric Moe and Chuck Templeton on July 2, 1998, and based in San Francisco, California.

 In 1998, operations began with a limited selection of restaurants in San Francisco.
 Restaurants used the company's back-end software to process the reservations made on the website, resulting in a real-time reservation system for both diners and restaurants.
-The service has since expanded to cover more than 50,000 restaurants in more than 80 countries.
+The service has since expanded to cover more than 55,000 restaurants in more than 80 countries as of 2024.
+In June 2014, the company was acquired by Priceline Group for $2.6 billion.

 Reservations are free to end users; the company charges restaurants flat monthly and per-reservation fees for their use of the system.
 According to the company, it provides online reservations for more than 50,000 restaurants around the world and seats over 1 billion diners per year.

-On June 13, 2014, the company announced it had agreed to terms with the Priceline Group (now Booking Holdings, Inc.) to be acquired in an all-cash deal for $2.6 billion.

 History

-OpenTable was founded by Chuck Templeton on 2 July 1998, and initially incorporated in California as easyeats.com, Inc.
+OpenTable was founded by Chuck Templeton on July 2, 1998, and initially incorporated in California as easyeats.com, Inc.